PolyArch/dsa-docs/Programming/index.rst

-Programming Interface
+Programming interface
 ================================

-This is a guide to using the RTL generation framework.
+This library contains tools to describe, model, and compile/schedule for spatial architectures.

 .. toctree::
    :maxdepth: 2

    SDKWalkthrough
+   CCompiler
    EmbeddedASMDFG
-    CCompiler